 2. Balance of Payment:

-2.1 The traveller will pay the balance of the tour price no less than 60 days before the departure date.
+2.1 Unless otherwise stated, the traveller will pay the balance of the tour price no less than 60 days before the departure date.
 If this booking is made less than 60 days before the relevant departure date the traveller must communicate directly with the company to discuss payment.
-We reserve the right to request full payment if under 60 days prior to the departure date.
+We reserve the right to request full payment on application to a trip if under 60 days prior to the departure date.

 2.2 Where international payments are due, it is the traveller’s responsibility to ensure that the full US Dollar amount is received by the Company after all bank charges have been levied, as per the price stated.

 If the balance of the monies due from the traveller is not paid 60 days prior to departure, we will treat the Contract as terminated by the traveller and reserve the right to retain the non-refundable deposit.

 4.1 We will work to support you on all visa applications to ensure you are able to travel with us without issue.
 However, unless stated otherwise, it remains your responsibility to ensure that visas are arranged prior to departure.

 4.2 All medical vaccinations, documents, health checks and passports are your responsibility and must be arranged prior to departure.
 The company takes no responsibility if, in the event you are unable to fly or continue with the package, you have to cancel your trip.